 (2) If, 7 days prior to the day of examination, the juvenile custodial officer or miscellaneous employee has not nominated a medical practitioner who has consented to attend the medical examination, the Executive Director, Public Health may appoint all 3 medical practitioners to constitute the board.

-(3) If a board, or the majority of the members of a board, reports to the chief executive officer that a juvenile custodial officer or miscellaneous employee is unable to perform his or her duties properly by reason of his or her physical or mental health, the chief executive officer may terminate the employment of the juvenile custodial officer or miscellaneous employee.
+(3) If a board, or the majority of the members of a board, reports to the chief executive officer that a juvenile custodial officer or miscellaneous employee is unable to perform his or her duties properly by reason of his or her physical or mental health, the chief executive officer may remove the juvenile custodial officer or miscellaneous employee.

-(4) A juvenile custodial officer or miscellaneous employee who provides false, incomplete or misleading information in or with respect to an application for engagement as a juvenile custodial officer or miscellaneous employee may have his or her employment terminated by the chief executive officer.

-(5) Where the chief executive officer is of the opinion during, or at the end of, the period of probation of a juvenile custodial officer or miscellaneous employee that the juvenile custodial officer or miscellaneous employee is unsatisfactory in the performance of his or her duties, or unsuitable to be a juvenile custodial officer or miscellaneous employee, the chief executive officer may terminate the employment of that juvenile custodial officer or miscellaneous employee.

-(6) The chief executive officer may extend the period of probation for a juvenile custodial officer or miscellaneous employee.
+[(4)-(6) deleted]

 [Regulation 51 inserted in Gazette 27 Jun 2005 p.
 2855-6; amended in Gazette 19 Jun 2009 p.
-2234.]
+2234; 21 Aug 2015 p.
+3326.]

+52A.
+Circumstances of removal for other reasons (section 11(1a))

+(1) A juvenile custodial officer or miscellaneous employee who provides false, incomplete or misleading information in or with respect to an application for engagement as a juvenile custodial officer or miscellaneous employee may be removed by the chief executive officer.

+(2) Where the chief executive officer is of the opinion during, or at the end of, the period of probation of a juvenile custodial officer or miscellaneous employee that the juvenile custodial officer or miscellaneous employee is unsatisfactory in the performance of his or her duties, or unsuitable to be a juvenile custodial officer or miscellaneous employee, the chief executive officer may remove that juvenile custodial officer or miscellaneous employee.

+(3) The chief executive officer may extend the period of probation for a juvenile custodial officer or miscellaneous employee.

+[Regulation 52A inserted in Gazette 21 Aug 2015 p.
+3326.]

-52. Notice prior to termination of employment (section 11(1a))
+52. Notice prior to removal (section 11(1a))

-(1) A juvenile custodial officer or miscellaneous employee whose employment is terminated under regulation 51(3) is entitled to one month’s notice from the chief executive officer or to one month’s pay in lieu of notice.
+(1) A juvenile custodial officer or miscellaneous employee who is removed under regulation 51(3) is entitled to one month’s notice from the chief executive officer or to one month’s pay in lieu of notice.

 (2) A juvenile custodial officer or miscellaneous employee who leaves his or her employment of his or her own accord must give one month’s notice in writing or must forfeit one month’s pay.